 I also topped mine with a dab of vanilla ice cream, but whipped cream and some berries wouldn’t hurt.
 I just love the way the ice cream melts on top of the cake and oozes down to make it cold but warm, dark but sweet.. yasssss.

 Also, did I mention that these babies take like, 5 minutes to whip up?!?!
 Everyone has time for THAT in their lives.
 Skeptical?
 Just try it — You’ll be impressed with what you create!

 So go forth and bake!
-I’ll be enjoying mine over here….See ya next time!
+I’ll be enjoying my molten chocolate mug cakes over here….See ya next time!

 Molton Chocolate Mug Cakes

 - 1 teaspoon baking powder